animshamura/K8-HA-Cluster/README.md

 <img src="https://github.com/animshamura/Highly-Available-Kubernetes-Cluster/blob/main/screenshots/pr3.png?raw=true">
 <img src="https://github.com/animshamura/Highly-Available-Kubernetes-Cluster/blob/main/screenshots/pr4.png?raw=true">

 ***Create one VM and clone 5 VMs to get total 0f 6 VMs in Proxmox.
-Furthermore, hostname and IP address of each VM has to be edited.***
+Again, hostname and IP address of each VM has to be edited.***

 #### Step 2: Change hostname of the VMs in Proxmox. ####